Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

-The reactive robot in the \COND{balanced-REA} condition starts with the same networks as the robots in the preliminary study~\citep[cf.][sec.~3.1]{ScheunemannSalgeEtAl-19}.
+The reactive robot in the \COND{balanced-REA} condition uses the same binary and starts with the same networks as the robots in the preliminary study~\citep[cf.][sec.~3.1]{ScheunemannSalgeEtAl-19}.
 The weights are received based on pre-trial adaptation.
 This determines how it reacts to sensor input, but it does not further update its internal network during the experiment.
 There are two reasons for taking the \COND{balanced-REA} robot from our preliminary study~\citep{ScheunemannSalgeEtAl-19}.
 Firstly, the behavior is a good baseline behavior.
-The robot was interesting to the participants and the behavior showed enough variety for the participants not to see any patterns.
-Secondly, keeping the baseline constant, but changing other variables, allows for a better comparison to the previous findings and the previous adaptive robot.
+The robot was interesting to the participants and the behavior showed enough variety for them to not see any patterns~\citep{ScheunemannSalgeEtAl-19}.
+Secondly, keeping the baseline constant, but changing other variables, allows for a better comparison to the previous findings and the previous intrinsically motivated, adaptive robot.

 The intrinsically motivated robot in the \COND{ADA} condition realizes behavior motivated by TiPI maximization, and it continuously updates its internal networks based on that gradient during the experiment.
 In contrast to the preliminary study, the robot changed the speed of its two servos directly, instead of using the balancing controller~\citep[cf.][sec.~3.3]{ScheunemannSalgeEtAl-19}.
 This way the robot’s behavior is only influenced by its \glspl{IM}, unconstrained by additional software such as the closed-loop balancing controller.
-In particular, this balancing controller might have added meaning to the robots output (i.e., staying upright), which may not yield an intrinsically motivated robot in accordance to the definition presented in section 2.1.
+In particular, this balancing controller might have added meaning to the robots output (i.e., staying upright), which may not yield an intrinsically motivated robot in accordance to the definition presented in \autoref{sec:IM}.
 Therefore, this change allowed to further focus the analysis on the perception of intrinsically motivated autonomy.

 The robot sensor input is again the linear acceleration for the forward/backward and left/right axis from the accelerometer, and the angular velocity around the upright axis received by the gyrometer.
 Instead of using the absolute position of the robot received via its pitch and roll angles from the \gls{IMU} as in the preliminary study~\citep{ScheunemannSalgeEtAl-19}, we now input the speed of the two servos.
 This allows us to directly couple the output of the controller changing the servo speed and the actual measured servo speed.